Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Bariatric surgery can produce sustainable weight loss in those who have obesity who have not achieved long-term success with other weight loss attempts.
-There are different bariatric surgeries that are available.
+Bariatric surgery can produce sustainable weight loss in those who have obesity and who haven’t had long-term success with other weight loss attempts.
+Different bariatric surgeries are available.
 Gastric bypass and sleeve gastrectomy are the most common procedures.

-Bariatric surgery reduces the stomach’s storage capacity, which limits food intake and helps you feel full much sooner than normal.
+Bariatric surgery reduces your stomach’s storage capacity, which limits food intake and helps you feel full much sooner.
 Some bariatric procedures also limit the absorption of calories.
-Your doctor can help determine if you’re a candidate and, if so, which option will work best for you.
+A healthcare provider can help determine if you’re a candidate and, if so, which option will work best for you.

 More benefits than just weight loss